PlanktoScope/node-red-gui-refonte/README.en.md

     </p>
 </div>

-**Screen 3 :** Ici vous allez devoir récupérer le lien .git du repository que vous souhaitez cloner.
-Dans notre cas le lien est le suivant : https://github.com/PlanktoScope/node-red-gui-refonte.git
+**Screen 3:** Here you'll need to retrieve the .git link for the repository you wish to clone.
+In our case the link is: https://github.com/PlanktoScope/node-red-gui-refonte.git
-Copier coller ce lien dans la zone de texte Git repository URL va automatiquement récupérer le Project name.
-Veuillez maintenant remplir Username et Password par vos identifiants Github, puis cliquez sur Clone project.
+Copying and pasting this link into the Git repository URL text box will automatically retrieve the Project name.
+Now fill in Username and Password with your Github credentials, then click on Clone project.

-**Screen 4 & 5 :** Si vous obtenez cet avertissement concernant les credentials, veuillez cliquer sur Setup credentials.
-Puis cliquez sur edit et sur le crayon, ensuite entrez une nouvelle clé qui servira d’encryptage *(ex: plk\_q8dSMZ7HIPyi8o7LSDJudWvd2B3Ro)* puis cliquez sur Save et Close*.* Une fois
+**Screen 4 & 5 :** If you get this warning about credentials, please click Setup credentials.
+Then click on edit and on the pencil, then enter a new key to be used for encryption *(ex: plk\_q8dSMZ7HIPyi8o7LSDJudWvd2B3Ro)* then click on Save and Close.

 <div style="display: flex">
     <p align="center">